 - Unsalted butter- The butter is melted and cooled to room temperature before using.

 - Brown sugar- I used light brown sugar.

 - Eggs- Pull the large eggs out 2 hours before baking.

 - Instant coffee powder- Use a high quality brand of instant coffee.
 It gets ground into a powder.
 You can also use instant espresso powder.

 - Chocolate chips- Use semi-sweet chocolate chips or dark chocolate chips.
 I don't recommend milk chocolate chips because it will be too sweet.

 Step By Step Instructions

 Here is how to make and bake these coffee cookie recipe.
 You don't need an electric mixer for this recipe.
-You do need two bowls, whisk, and a rubber spatula!
+No stand mixer or hand mixer needed.
+You do need two bowls, whisk, large baking sheet, and a rubber spatula!

 The actual recipe is below in the recipe card.

 STEP 1: Mix the dry ingredients.
-In a medium bowl, sift the all-purpose flour, baking powder, baking soda, salt, and ground cinnamon.
+In a medium bowl or small bowl, sift the all-purpose flour, baking powder, baking soda, salt, and ground cinnamon.